Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

 .. tip:: To be able to clearly see what you are working on:

    #.
-Open the Options panel in the Tool shelf.
+Open the Options panel in the Tool Shelf.
    #.
 Select *Point select mode* (see below) in the header of the 3D View.
       This will display key points along the particle path.